Resources for legal professionals

 Authorised representatives must agree to:

-- communicate with FAS on matters necessary to progress an application
+• communicate with the FAS on matters necessary to progress an application

-- notify FAS of any changes to the applicant’s circumstances that may impact the application
+• notify the FAS of any changes to the applicant’s circumstances that may impact the application

-- cease acting as an authorised representative and disclose to FAS if they are, or are likely to be, subject to criminal and/or civil family violence matter(s), including allegations, where the applicant is the affected person.
+• cease acting as an authorised representative and disclose to the FAS if they are, or are likely to be, subject to criminal and/or civil family violence matter(s), including allegations, where the applicant is the affected person.

 How to make someone an authorised representative